LokeshGola/FitLife-Companion---Health-and-Wellness-App/README.md

 ## **Introduction**

 Welcome to FitLife-Companion: Health and Wellness App, your gateway to the fascinating world of Fitness exploration.
-This guide will walk you through the key features of the platform, helping you embark on an fitness journey like no other.
+Basically, this is an online app for gym lovers that helps them stay fit and cool.
+This guide will walk you through the key features of the platform, helping you embark on a fitness journey like no other.

 ## **Feature Walkthrough**